Who’s ready for baseball season?

 People living inside the coverage area of a regional sports network have to subscribe to a cable or streaming service that carries the network that carries their team’s games.

 This includes nationally-televised games.
 If a Braves game is broadcast nationally on a platform such as ESPN, it will be “blacked out,” that is, not aired, in that regional sports network’s local TV market.

 The idea, from a broadcast contract perspective, is that you either watch the local team on your regional sports network or you don’t watch it at all.

 That’s good for them — but bad for us.
 Read on.

-If you’re missing out on your local games for the first time this season, it may be because you subscribe to a streaming service that no longer airs them.
+If you’re missing out on your local team’s games this season, it may be because you subscribe to a streaming service that no longer airs them.

 And in many cases, that’s because those games air on a regional sports network that is owned by Sinclair Broadcasting Group.

 Sinclair is responsible for broadcasting local telecasts of 14 MLB teams, 17 NBA teams and 13 NHL teams.